Moses in rabbinic literature: Inability to enter the Land of Israel

-Denying all these reasons, another explanation, based on Scripture, is that Moses and Aaron were not permitted to enter the promised land because they did not have the proper confidence in God in calling water from the rock.
+Denying all these reasons, another explanation, based on the scriptures, is that Moses and Aaron were not permitted to enter the Promised Land because they did not have the proper confidence in God to call water from the rock.
 Moses asked that this error should be recorded in the Torah (Numbers 20:12) so that no other errors or faults should be ascribed to him.
 This story of his lack of true confidence in God when calling forth the water is elaborated with many details in the legends.
-Moses was careful not to provoke the people during the forty years of wandering in the desert, because God had sworn that none of the generation which had left Egypt should behold the promised land.
-When he went to call forth the water he did not know exactly from which rock it would come.
-The people became impatient and said that there was no difference between the rocks, and that he ought to be able to call forth water from any one of them.
+Moses was careful not to provoke the people during the forty years of wandering in the desert because God had sworn that none of the generations that had left Egypt should behold the promised land.
+When he went to call forth the water, he did not know exactly from which rock it would come.
+The people became impatient and said there was no difference between the rocks and that he ought to be able to call forth water from any one of them.
 Vexed, he replied, "Ye rebels!" or, according to the Midrash, "fools!" (μῶροι).
-God therefore said to him: "As thou art clever, thou shalt not enter the land together with fools."
-According to another legend, Moses became angry because some of the people said that, since he had been a herdsman with Jethro, he knew, like all herdsmen, where to find water in the desert, and that now he was merely trying to deceive the people and to make them believe that he had miraculously called water from the rock.
+God, therefore, said to him: "As thou art clever, thou shalt not enter the land together with fools."
+According to another legend, Moses became angry because some of the people said that, since he had been a herdsman with Jethro, he knew, like all herders, where to find water in the desert and that now he was merely trying to deceive the people and to make them believe that he had miraculously called water from the rock.